-CONVENIENT Routes connecting to places and activities that people want to get to.
+Routes connecting to places and activities that people want • Roules connecting to places and activities that people want to get to.
 Services are available in all areas.
 Direct routes with little deviation.
 Frequent services with limited waiting time in-between.
-Services are available all day and into the evening, every day.
-Range of tickets to meet different needs ATTRACTIVE The network is simple and easy to understand.
-Buses have a great public image, and everyone likes using them.
-Services can be relied upon and run to time, without delay.
-Cost of using a bus is considered good value for money, with targeted fares offers that incentivise some groups.
+Services are available all day and into the evening, every day • Direct routes with little deviation. ≧ Frequent services with limited waiting time in-between.
+Services are available all day and into the evening, every data ay.
+Range of tickets to meet different needs The network is simple and easy to understand Buses have a great public image, and everyone likes using them. • Services can be relied upon and run to time, without delay.
+Cost of using a bus is considered good value for money, wit th targeted fares offers that incentivise some groups. .≩ Buses run direct and quick.
 Buses run direct and quick.
 Buses are clean, comfortable, and pleasant to ride on.
-Services are well marketed and there is plenty of clear information in a range of formats, available via different media.
-Waiting environments are attractive, offer seating and information, and people feel safe using them.
+Services are well marketed and there is plenty of clear infor Services are well marketed and there is plenty of clear infor mation in a range of formats, available via different media.
+Waiting environments are attractive, offer seating and inform nation, and people feel safe using them.
 Pleasant and helpful drivers, able to assist when needed.
 Zero emission buses, offering a quiet and smooth ride.
-EASY A single understandable network that functions as one, with connecting services, branding, and system-wide ticketing.
-Ability for people to transfer between bus and other travel modes (walk, cycle, escooter, car, coach, train).
+A single understandable network that functions as one, with connecting services, branding, and system-wide ticketing.
+Ability for people to transfer between bus and other travel m nodes (walk, cycle, e-scooter, car, coach, train).
 A clear service offer, backed by a Passenger Charter.
-Buses run at regular time intervals and with consistent frequencies.
-Stable services with minimal changes, removing uncertainty and confusion.
+Buses run at regular time intervals and with consistent frequencies Stable services with minimal changes, removing uncertainty and confusion.
 Simple fares with payment through a range of methods.
 A system that is accessible and can be used by all.
 Plenty of information is readily available.